radiatoryang/mfadt-expo/README.md

 - identify 2-3 different audience "personas", what do they want from you?
 - example: Journalist wants images + YouTube embed + "a story"
 - example: Employers want portfolio + demonstration of your competence + contact info
-- ... hopefully your project has specific domains and you know what those domains want
+- (hopefully your project has specific domains and you know what those domains want)
+- now figure out: how will you let these audiences get what they need from your project?

 ## 2. PLANNING CHECKLIST